-Please join us on Tuesday, June 26 from 6:00 – 8:00 PM for the 14Y Community Forum Supporting Immigrant, Migrant, and Refugee Families.
-I look forward to seeing you at this important gathering, which offers us the opportunity to address how this impacts our families, our community, and our nation—and find meaningful ways to help the families who are being torn apart.
+Please join us at one of our upcoming #14YMobilize Community Forums.
+I look forward to seeing you at these important gatherings, which offer us the opportunity to address how this impacts our families, our community, and our nation—and find meaningful ways to help the families who are being torn apart.

 It is a Jewish aphorism that in sharing our individual strengths, we are all strengthened.
 Together we can respond to the urgent cries of children and strengthen our community.
-I hope to see you on Tuesday or feel free to email me at SEpstein@14streety.org.
+I hope to see you at one of our upcoming events or feel free to email me at SEpstein@14streety.org.